Mohammed1095/javascript-interview-questions/README.md

 72. ### What is undefined property

-    The undefined property indicates that a variable has not been assigned a value, or not declared at all.
+    The undefined property indicates that a variable has not been assigned a value.
 The type of undefined value is undefined too.
+    MSDN Defination : undefined is a primitive value automatically assigned to variables that have just been declared, or to formal arguments for which there are no        actual arguments.

     ```javascript
     var user;    // Value is undefined, type is undefined